How to convert a 3D object to ".glTF" (Blender 2.79)¶

 1.8.
 You should see "glTF importer", you just have to toggle the option and save the user preferences.

 2.1.
-That addon can be downloaded there: https://github.com/KhronosGroup/glTF-Blender-Exporter/tree/master/scripts
+Download the export addon over there: https://github.com/KhronosGroup/glTF-Blender-Exporter/tree/master/scripts

 2.2.
 Unzip the addon you just downloaded.

-io_scene_glTF2 which is located in"scripts/addons to the scripts/addons folder of your Blender installation.
-The scripts/addons folder of Blender should be located in your
+2.3.
+After unzipping the archive, copy the "io_scene_glTF2" which is located in "scripts / addons" to the "scripts / addons" folder of your Blender installation.
+The "scripts / addons" folder of Blender should be located in your

 C://Program Files/ Blender Foundation folder, unless you've decided to install it somewhere else.

 2.7.
-If it doesn't work, then try to go into the "File" tab and set the "Scripts" directory to the "scripts" folder from the downloaded ZIP (NOT the scripts folder of your Blender installation)
+If it doesn't work, then try to go into the "File" tab and set the "Scripts" directory to the "scripts" folder from the downloaded archive (NOT the script folder of your Blender installation).

 Let's say you have downloaded the 3D model of an armchair.
-That armchair only came in .obj format.
+That armchair only came in ".fbx" format.
 You'll have to convert it then.
-Because there's a lot of chance that the armchair came with textures, you'll have to make sure your glTF object points correctly to these textures as well.
+Because there's a lot of chance that the armchair came with textures, you'll have to make sure your ".glTF" object points correctly to these textures as well.